bibleexchange/courses/book-of-romans/804_glorified-and-their-advocate.md

 ## Have God as Their Advocate, vs. 31-39

+The end of the chapter deals with the Christian’s Hope, which is; “If God be for us who can be against us.”
+And that we are more than conquerors and that all things work together for good.
+The sufferings we go through are to teach us our motives.

+### The Accuser of the Saints

 > 31 What shall we then say to these things?
 If God be for us, who can be against us?
 32 He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?
 33 Who shall lay any thing to the charge of God’s elect?
 It is God that justifieth.
 34 Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us.

+1. Someone Must Produce Charges

+In any legal process, a prosecutor must present his case.
+Who will bring the charges?
+"WHO can be against us?"

+- Satan is against us Revelation 12:10
+- The World is against us John 15:18-19
+- False Witnesses - beware of men Matthew 10:17-19; Psalm 3:1

+2. The Defense Presents their Case

+- God is the Judge

+But He also is our defense! v.31
+- Justice demands satisfaction.

+If the law has been broken ("all have sinned") then justice demands punishment.
+Eze.
+18:4, 20 === v.
+34!

+"ALL THINGS" v.32

+1. Repentance Acts 5:31; 11:28; Romans 2:4; 2 Timohty 2:25
+2. Forgiveness Psalm 103:3; Eph.
+1:7; Co.
+1:14; 1 John 1:9
+3. Salvation Eph.
+2:8
+4. Life John 1:4; 10:10; Romans5:21; 2 Tim.
+1:10
+5. Joy Neh.
+8:10; Isaiah 12:3; Romans 14:17
+6. Healing Psalm 103:3; Isiah 53:5
+7. Holy Spirit Acts 2:38; 5:32; James 1:6-7

+3. The Judge Makes his Decision

+> v.
+33 "It is God that Justifieth

+### The Power of God's Love

-35 Who shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
+> 35 Who shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 36 As it is written, For thy sake we are killed all the day long; we are accounted as sheep for the slaughter.
 37 Nay, in all these things we are more than conquerors through him that loved us.
 38 For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come,  39 Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.

-None Shall Stand Against Us, It is God that Justifies The end of the chapter deals with the Christian’s Hope, which is; “If God be for us who can be against us.”
-And that we are more than conquerors and that all things work together for good.
-The sufferings we go through are to teach us our motives.
+- The Nature of It - 1 John 4:8; Not a fickel love, but constant; 1 John 3:1 "manner" "strange" "foreign" "different"
+- The Means of It- 1 John 4:9 -- He is the Mediator, God's love was manifested to us
+- The Object of It  - John 3:16 -- US
+- The Assurance of It - "I am persuaded"

+Unaffected by the Extreme Conditions - Neither death nor life" Romans 14:8; Phil.
+1:20,21

+Unaffected by Spiritual powers - Nor angels, nor principalities, nor powers, no one can come between you and God except you.

+Unaffected by Time -- present or to come

+Unaffected by life's circumstances -- nor height, nor depth, nor any other creature

 More than Conquerors